Psycho (1960 film): Legacy

 Leigh said: "No other murder mystery in the history of the movies has inspired such merchandising".
 A number of items emblazoned with Bates Motel, stills, lobby cards, and highly valuable posters are available for purchase.
 In 1992 Innovation Comics published a three-issue, shot-for-shot comics miniseries adaptation of the film.

-Metalcore band Ice Nine Kills released a song on their most recent album The Silver Scream 2: Welcome to Horrorwood called "The Shower Scene", which pays homage to the film.

-The film was mentioned and a trademark of its soundtrack was also used in Billy Joel's song We Didn't Start the Fire.
+In 2010, Taylor Swift starred in a TV concert-documentary special that aired on NBC on Thanksgiving to promote her album Speak Now.
+In the special, Swift and her band perform her song "Haunted" at the Bates haunted house during Universal's Halloween Horror Nights.
+The film was mentioned and a trademark of its soundtrack was also used in Billy Joel's song "We Didn't Start the Fire".

 Sequels and remake

 Three sequels were produced after Hitchcock died: Psycho II (1983), Psycho III (1986), and Psycho IV: The Beginning (1990), the last being a part-prequel television movie written by the original screenplay author, Joseph Stefano.
-Anthony Perkins returned to his role of Norman Bates in all three sequels, and also directed the third film.
+Anthony Perkins returned to his role of Norman Bates in all three sequels, and directed the third film.
 The voice of Norman Bates' mother was maintained by noted radio actress Virginia Gregg with the exception of Psycho IV, where the role was played by Olivia Hussey.
 Vera Miles also reprised her role of Lila Crane in Psycho II.
 The sequels received mixed reviews and were universally considered inferior to the original.

 In 1998, Gus Van Sant made a nearly shot-for-shot remake (in color) starring Vince Vaughn, Julianne Moore, and Anne Heche.
 Van Sant said that his film was "a huge kind of experimental project", and that, though it did not do well commercially or critically, he may do it again, with more changes.